 The amount that you can claim depends on when you incurred the loss.
 This is because the inclusion rates used to determine the taxable capital gains and allowable capital losses have changed over the years.

 There are two charts that can be used to determine your unapplied net capital losses available to apply to 2016.
 See the Completing your tax return area below to determine which chart you should use.

 Special rules apply if you incurred losses before May 23, 1985, or incurred losses after this date on any disposition of capital property made under an agreement of sale you entered into before this date.
 For more information, see Losses incurred before May 23, 1985.

-Once you have determined the amount of net capital losses available for use, enter the amount calculated either from the Chart 4 or from line 13 of Chart 5, on line 253 of your income tax and benefit return.
+Once you have determined the amount of net capital losses available for use, enter the amount calculated either from line 6 of Chart 4 or from line 13 of Chart 5, on line 253 of your income tax and benefit return.

 Forms and publications

 - General Income Tax and Benefit Guide